Inheritance Tax October 2024 Budget changes – an explainer

 Agricultural Property Relief (APR) gives 100% relief from IHT on the agricultural value (not necessarily the total value) of land and ‘character appropriate’ buildings occupied for agricultural purposes, including residential farmhouses.

 To get full APR the land must have been occupied by the person who has died for the two years running up to their death.
-Land which is occupied by someone else – for instance a tenant farmer – can still give 100% relief for the landowner provided it has been owned by the person who has died for seven years.
+Land which is occupied by someone else – for instance a tenant farmer – can still give 100% relief provided it has been owned by the landowner who has died for seven years.
 Some land subject to older (pre-1995) tenancies may only offer 50% relief.

 Further information on what qualifies for APR can be read here.